 Or even simpler:

 That’s pretty much it.
 The tl;dr version.
 You can stop reading now, if you want.
-Click back to your Youtube cat videos.
+Go back to scrolling through cat videos.
 Have a nice day!

 You’re still here!
 Apparently, I’m more interesting than cat videos.
 TAKE THAT, CAT VIDEOS.